Header Banner

-How To: Snap Photos on Your HTC One Just by Whistling
+How to Snap Photos on Your HTC One Just by Whistling

 Love or hate them, selfies are here to stay, and because of their rise in popularity, developers are clamoring to jump on the bandwagon.
 Most companies offer ways to add filters and share them, but few aim at changing the way the are taken.